 In July 2014, the IASB issued the final version of IFRS 9, Financial Instruments (IFRS 9), with a mandatory effective date for annual reporting periods beginning on or after January 1, 2018.
-The new standard brings together the classification and measurement, impairment, and hedge accounting phases of the IASB's project to replace IAS 39, Financial Instruments Recognition and Measurement.
+The new standard brings together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace International Accounting Standard (IAS) 39, Financial Instruments Recognition and Measurement.
 In addition to the new requirements for classification and measurement of financial assets, a new general hedge accounting model and other amendments issued in previous versions of IFRS 9, the standard also introduces new impairment requirements that are based on a forward-looking expected credit loss model.
 The Company intends to adopt IFRS 9 in its consolidated financial statements for the annual period beginning September 1, 2018.
-The extent of the impact of the adoption of IFRS 9 has not yet been determined.
 The disclosure requirements in IFRS 7, Financial Instruments Disclosure (IFRS 7), have also been amended to include the additional disclosure required under IFRS 9.
 The Company intends to adopt these amendments to IFRS 7 at the same time as adoption of IFRS 9 beginning September 1, 2018.
-The extent of the impact of the adoption of the amendments to IFRS 7 has not yet been determined.
+Management of the Company has reviewed the new pronouncements and believes the only area to be impacted relative to current treatment is in the allowance for doubtful accounts.
+The Company currently maintains an allowance for doubtful accounts on a specific reserve basis by each invoice receivable.
+The new guidance requires a broader approach to include a general reserve on amounts not specifically reserved for based on prior historical trends and any relevant future knowledge that might impact overall collection rates.
+The adoption of the new guidance is not expected to have a material impact on the Company.